-- 1. The FSTEP Fire Control 3: Structural Fire Fighting (2018) is a 24-hour course, including 15:30 (hours: minutes) of lecture/discussion and 8:30 (hours: minutes) of application/skills. - 2.
+- 1. The Fire Control 3: Structural Fire Fighting (2018) is a 24-hour course, including 14:00 (hours: minutes) of lecture/discussion and 10:00 (hours: minutes) of application/skills. - 2.
 The Instructor: Live Fire Training Fixed Facility (2018) is a 24-hour course, and Instructor: Live Fire Training Acquired Structure (2018) is a 32-hour course. - 3.
 As requested by stakeholders, the designation of senior instructor has been eliminated and the number of live burns necessary to complete an instructor task book has been reduced significantly. - 4.
-In order to address the requirements of the updated NFPA standard, two co-requisites were added to the instructor qualifications for Fire Control 3: Structural Fire Fighting (2018).
-ICS-300, Intermediate ICS for expanding incidents due to the requirement for an Incident Action Plan and; Safety Officer (S-404, L954, or FDSOA Incident Safety Officer) due to the requirement of a designated Instructor/Safety Officer. - 5.
-These courses meet and exceed the NFPA 1001 Standard for Fire Fighter Professional Qualifications (2019) and NFPA 1403 Standard on Live Fire Training Evolutions (2018) addressing significant research and development in the study of fire dynamics, chemistry and physics, structural fire behavior and structural fire attack tactics, providing the knowledge and skills that prepare a fire fighter to locate, control, and extinguish an interior structure fire.
+In order to address the requirements of the updated NFPA standard, two corequisites were added to the instructor qualifications for Fire Control 3: Structural Fire Fighting (2018).
+ICS-300, Intermediate ICS for expanding incidents due to the requirement for an Incident Action Plan and; Safety Officer (C-404, S-404, L954, or FDSOA Incident Safety Officer) due to the requirement of a designated Instructor/Safety Officer. - 5.
+These courses meet and exceed the NFPA 1001: Standard for Fire Fighter Professional Qualifications (2019) and NFPA 1403: Standard on Live Fire Training Evolutions (2018) addressing significant research and development in the study of fire dynamics, chemistry and physics, structural fire behavior and structural fire attack tactics, providing the knowledge and skills that prepare a fire fighter to locate, control, and extinguish an interior structure fire.

-- 6. This course replaces a collection of FSTEP structural firefighting courses: - Fire Control 1: Basic Fire Chemistry (1996) - Fire Control 2: Basic Operations Structural (1996) - Fire Control 3A: Structural Fire Fighting in Acquired Structures (2009) - > Fire Control 3B: Structural Fire Fighting in Live-Fire Simulators (2009) - Per STEAC direction, new stand-alone courses for Fire Control 1: Basic Fire Chemistry, Dynamics and Behavior, and Fire Control 2: Basic Operations - Structural are being budgeted for future curriculum development. - 8.
+- 6. This course replaces a collection of FSTEP structural firefighting courses: - Fire Control 3A: Structural Fire Fighting in Acquired Structures (2009) - Fire Control 3B: Structural Fire Fighting in Live-Fire Simulators (2009) - Per STEAC direction, new stand-alone courses for Fire Control 1: Basic Fire Chemistry, Dynamics and Behavior, and Fire Control 2: Basic Operations - Structural are being budgeted for future curriculum development. - 8.
 The NFPA standards identify the requirement that all fire fighters shall demonstrate a live fire job performance requirement, while improving the process and procedure for conducting live fire training evolutions, ensuring the training objectives are achieved and the exposure to health and safety hazards are mitigated and risk is minimized. - These courses prepare the instructor and the student with the requisite knowledge and skills to successfully demonstrate the job performance requirement of live fire tactics for a structural fire meeting and exceeding the NFPA requirements. - 10.
-In all the activities and skills, the student to skills coach ratio is 5:1, allowing for inquiry, coaching and skill mastery.
+In all the activities and skills, the student to skills coach ratio is 5:1, allowing for inquiry, coaching and skill mastery. - 11.
+In cooperation with the CFTDA, ARTP's and ALA's, members assisted SFT staff with creating a streamlined user-friendly PACE registration process for currently qualified registered instructors of Fire Control 3A & 3B (2009). - 12.
+Surveys were provided to the members of the curriculum cadre and student participants of the three pilot Instructor: Live Fire Training Fixed Facility courses offered in Menlo Park, Sacramento and Fresno, providing additional feedback to SFT staff. - 13.
+Based upon the pilot course experience, stakeholder feedback and survey results, a more detailed analysis allowed for additional adjustments to the curriculum aligning it to more closely reflect the NFPA 1403 (2018) standard.